Linearized supergravity with a dynamical preferred frame: Velocities of elementary excitations

 where

-and the unit vectors ${\bf e}^{(1)}$, ${\bf e}^{(2)}$ form together with ${\bf p}/p$ a right-handed triad.
-Substituting these expressions into Eqs.~(\ref{vIR}) and diagonalizing the resulting eigenvalue matrix we find the dispersion relations for the modes: \begin{itemize} \item[i)] modes with $f_\pm^I=\pm if_\pm^R$~~~$\Longrightarrow$~~~ $E^2=p^2$ \item[ii)] modes with $f_\pm^I=\mp if_\pm^R$~~~$\Longrightarrow$~~~ $E^2=(1+C)\, p^2$ \end{itemize} In the latter case the dispersion relation coincides with that of gravitons, see Eq.~(\ref{sgrav}), which identifies the corresponding modes as members of the gravitational supermultiplet according to the discussion in Sec.~\ref{sec:4}.
+and the unit vectors $\bm{e}^{(1)}$, $\bm{e}^{(2)}$ form together with $\bm{e}^{(3)}\equiv\bm{p}/p$ a right-handed triad.
+Substituting these expressions into Eqs.~(\ref{vIR}) and diagonalizing the resulting eigenvalue matrix we find the dispersion relations for the modes: \begin{itemize} \item[i)] modes with $f_\pm^I=\pm if_\pm^R$~~~$\Longrightarrow$~~~ $E^2=p^2$ \item[ii)] modes with $f_\pm^I=\mp if_\pm^R$~~~$\Longrightarrow$~~~ $E^2=(1+C)\, p^2$ \end{itemize} In the latter case the dispersion relation coincides with that of gravitons, see Eq.~(\ref{dispgrav}), which identifies the corresponding modes as members of the gravitational supermultiplet.
 Note that these modes are an essential mixture of real and imaginary aether components with the admixture of metric perturbations, see Eq.~(\ref{nvR}).

-Finally, let us comment on the consequences of SUSY breaking.
+Let us comment on the consequences of SUSY breaking.
 As discussed in \cite{Pujolas:2011sk}, it leads to the generation of mass for the imaginary part of the aether $\hat v^I_i$.
 Then the dispersion relation for the remaining component $\hat v^R_i$ is obtained from (\ref{vIR1}) by simply dropping off the last term, which yields $E^2=(1+C/2)\,p^2$.
 We conclude that the SUSY breaking modifies the velocity of the helicity 1 modes, so that its deviation from unity is twice smaller than that for gravitons.
 This coincides with the result in the Einstein-aether model \cite{Jacobson:2004ts} for the choice of parameters (\ref{SGc}).